yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 7: Create the Payment

-Once you have completed the steps described before, you can create a payment.
+Once you have completed the steps described above, you can create a payment.
 The back-to-back payment creation must be carried out using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant should call their backend to create the payment within Yuno, using the one-time token and the checkout session.

 > 📘 Continue Payment Method
 >